List Widget Overview [src]

 Lists are intended to be used whenever developers want to display many objects in roughly the same way.

-Lists are perfectly fine to be used for very short list of only 2 or 3 elements, but generally scale fine to millions of items.
+Lists are perfectly fine to be used for very short list of only 2 or 3 elements, but generally scale to millions of items.
 Of course, the larger the list grows, the more care needs to be taken to choose the right data structures to keep things running well.

 Lists are meant to be used with changing data, both with the items itself changing as well as the list adding and removing items.
 Of course, they work just as well with static data.